jkoehler5171/cis237assignment4/README.md

 | Total                                   | 100    |

 ## Outside Resources Used
+Let's see here, the work we did in class, Algorithms 4th Edition, and a healthy amount of MSDN and stack overflow.

 ## Known Problems, Issues, And/Or Errors in the Program
+I managed to get it all working.
+As a note, I only put my name at the top of classes that I in some way edited myself.

 ## Assignment 3 Description for reference